 Viewpoints on Financial Planning

-Charitable giving is generally done for personal reasons, but there are also tax (income and/or estate) benefits that might make it attractive even for those without a significant charitable intent.
-A tax deductible charitable gift is a gift of cash or property made to or for the use of a charitable organization.
-Annual charitable gifting in the United States totaled about $300 billion in 2011.
-Source: Giving USA 2012.
+Charitable giving is generally done for personal reasons but there are also tax (income and/or estate) benefits that might make it attractive even for those without a significant charitable intent.
+A tax deductible charitable gift is a gift of cash or property that is made to or for the use of a charitable organization.
+Annual charitable gifting in the United States totaled about $316 billion in 2012.
+Source: Giving USA 2013.

-assuming the contribution complies with all of the applicable rules.
+assuming that the contribution complies with all of the applicable rules.

 FREQUENTLY ASKED QUESTIONS